ymadoff/ryba/hive/client/install.coffee.md

 ## Service

-The phoenix server jar is reference inside the HIVE_AUX_JARS_PATH if phoenix is installed on the host.
+The phoenix server jar is referenced inside the HIVE_AUX_JARS_PATH if phoenix is installed on the host.

       @service